yewhenp/UCUTag/README.md

 You can create files just like regular files, create tags just like regular directory.
 Then after you create file-tag association, you can search for this file with tag.
 You can associate many tags with files, and use same tag for different files.

 The benefits of this file system association is more natural and convenient way of file search:
 - User don't usually remember exact path to the file, but remember different keywords about it.
-When filtering with tags, ordere doesn't matter, and you don't have to specify all tags associated with this file.
+When filtering with tags, order doesn't matter (but filename should be at the end if you specify it), and you don't have to specify all tags associated with this file.
 For example instead of "/home/username/Documents/studying/year3/os/lab10" on hierarchical filesystem, you can just filter files like that "/studying/os/lab10" or "lab10/year3/Documents" with tags on tag file system
 - Speed.
 To find file on hierarchical file system you'll have to goo through all files on the computer, which takes linear time (O(n)), but on tag file system, this takes ~ O(log(n)) time on out file system (assuming you're using ext4, that uses B+ tree to find files in directory).

 ## How to get ucutag?